History of the CO-OP Approach

 Skill acquisition | Skill acquisition is the primary objective of CO-OP.
 Clients acquire the skills they select as personally meaningful. |

 Cognitive strategy use | Clients learn how to use cognitive strategies to solve performance problems.
-They learn to use the global cognitive strategy Goal-Plan-Do-Check as a problem-solving framework for all performance issues they encounter.
-Within the Plan phase, they learn to discover domain-specific strategies that are specific to that individual and the particular skill and context. |
+They learn to use the global cognitive strategy, Goal-Plan-Do-Check, as a problem-solving framework.
+Within the Plan phase, they learn to analyse their performance and discover domain-specific strategies that are specific to that individual and the particular skill and context. |

 Generalization | Clients are able to do the occupations or activities they learned in multiple environments, rather than just in therapy.
-This is called generalization.
 For example, if Anna identifies in therapy that she needs to stabilize a piece of paper to improve her printing, she will also be able to do this at home and in her classroom. |

 Transfer | Skills learned in CO-OP, including both the occupations and using the global cognitive strategy, are transferred to facilitate the learning of new skills as needed.
 For example, if Jim learned to use Goal-Plan-Do-Check to learn to walk in the mall, he may go on to use this problem solving strategy to learn to cut his lawn, or even for a very different skill, such as playing guitar. |